-Writers Announced for Johnny Mercer Foundation's Inaugural Songwriting Intensive in Maine
+Writers Announced For Johnny Mercer Foundation's Inaugural Songwriting Intensive In Maine

+JMF's inaugural program will be held at Snow Pond's idyllic lakeside campus in Sidney, Maine, June 12-19, 2024.

-The Johnny Mercer Foundation has announced the writers selected for their first annual Songwriting Intensive at Snow Pond Center for the Arts.
-Award-winning songwriters Rona Siddiqui and Adam Gwon will join Snow Pond’s recently appointed Artistic Director Kaitlin Hopkins for JMF’s inaugural program to be held at Snow Pond’s lakeside campus in Sidney, Maine, June 12-19, 2024.
+The Johnny Mercer Foundation (JMF) has announced the writers selected for their first annual Songwriting Intensive at Snow Pond Center for the Arts.
+Our master teachers, award-winning songwriters Rona Siddiqui and Adam Gwon, will join Snow Pond's recently appointed Artistic Director Kaitlin Hopkins for JMF's inaugural program to be held at Snow Pond's idyllic lakeside campus in Sidney, Maine, June 12-19, 2024.

 The 10 young songwriters selected for this one-of-a-kind songwriting intensive are: Jonah Broscow, Paola Cruz, Peyton Herzog, Zhengchun "Dewey" Huang, Chloe Meinershagen, Makena Metz, Nina Osso, Bryce Palmer, Alyssa Payne, and Eden Witvoet.
 When asked why they wanted to participate in this program, writers cited the legendary Mercer name, the opportunity to collaborate and network with mentors and participants, and being inspired by the natural setting of Maine.